 John MacKenzie's Correctional History (Woodbourne 1999 to the present day)

-Unfortunately and in stark contrast to his many years of interaction and networking with outside agencies and participation in various programs while in maximum-security prisons, John found it difficult, if not impossible to get support for his victims program.
-Although many people in the community supported his efforts, including Assemblywoman A. Gunther, the administration felt an inmate should not run such a sensitive program.
-It is interesting to note that as of 2009 there is still no Victims Awareness Program in New York State prisons.
-Nonetheless, John still writes to various agencies and politicians in an attempt to get support for his program.
+Unfortunately, and in stark contrast to his many years of interaction and networking with outside agencies and participation in various programs while in maximum-security prison, John found it difficult, if not impossible to get support for his victims program.
+Although many people in the community supported his efforts, including Assemblywoman A. Gunther and Congressman Maurice Hinchey, DOCCS never approved the program for Woodbourne.
+It is interesting to note that as of now there is still no formal functioning Victims Awareness Program in New York State prisons.
+Nonetheless, John still continued to write to various agencies and politicians in an attempt to get support for his program.

-Having successfully demonstrated his genuine desire to effect positive change in himself and to help others do the same, John has continued growing and in doing so has acquired a number of impressive credentials including: three college degrees; a Bachelor of Science in Business Administration, Associate of Arts and an Associate of Science.
-Among the many certificates are: Small Business Management, Youth Counseling, IGRC Chairman, Respiratory Rescue, Pre Release Counseling Aide, Apprentice Baker, Typist, Career Planning, Substance Abuse Program, AIDS Teaching Assistance, Adult Peer Counseling, Labor Market Counseling, Tutoring Computers and Algebra, Legal Research, Peer Counseling, National Trust, Welding and a certificate of appreciation from the Veteran’s Project as well as myriad letters of commendation and support.
+Having successfully demonstrated his genuine desire to effect positive change in himself and to help others do the same, John continued growing and in doing so acquired a number of impressive credentials including three college degrees; a Bachelor of Science in Business Administration, Associate of Arts and an Associate of Science.
+Among the many certificates are: Small Business Management, Youth Counseling, IGRC Chairman, Respiratory Rescue, Pre Release Counseling Aide, Apprentice Baker, Typist, Career Planning, Substance Abuse Program, AIDS Teaching Assistant, Adult Peer Counseling, Labor Market Counseling, Tutoring Computers and Algebra, Legal Research, Peer Counseling, National Trust, Welding and Certificates of Appreciation from the Veteran’s Project, Black History Month Committee, WCF Recreation Department, as well as myriad letters of commendation and support.

-John is now 62 years old and plagued with a variety of medical problems.
-He has served 33 years of a 25-year to life sentence.
-Even though John has demonstrated that he is in fact a changed man and can once again become a productive, caring member of society, he was denied parole on five separate occasions for the one thing that can never change, the nature of his crime.
+At seventy years old, John was plagued with a variety of medical problems.
+He had served almost 41 years of a 25-year-to-life sentence.
+Even though he had demonstrated that he was in fact a changed man and could once again become a productive, caring member of society, he was denied parole ten times for the one thing that could never change, the nature of his crime.

 John MacKenzie's Correctional History (Green Haven 1985-1999)

 In 1985 John was transferred to Green Haven Correctional Facility.
-He immediately accepted a position as Peer Counselor at the Pre Release Center where he conducted a variety of classes for inmates who were preparing to appear before the parole board or were about to be released back into society.
-He was also instrumental in developing classes on health, family planning, job interviewing, Aggression Replacement Training (ART), domestic violence and a number of other classes designed to assist men in preparing for their return to the community.
-John developed both the Drivers’ License and Rap Sheet classes, which helped men clear up their records and helped further prepare them for the transition back into the job market.
+He immediately accepted a position as Peer Counselor at the Pre Release Center and eventually went on to become Resident Director.
+During his 15-year tenure as Peer Counselor he conducted a variety of classes for inmates who were preparing to appear before the parole board or were about to be released back into society.
+He was also instrumental in developing classes on Health, Family Planning, Job Interview Skills, Aggression Replacement Training (ART), Domestic Violence and a number of other classes designed to assist men in preparing for their return to the community.
+John developed both the Drivers’ License and Rap Sheet classes [still in use today] which helped men clear up their records and helped further prepare them for the transition back into the job market.
 John performed numerous computer related functions designed to enhance the services offered to the inmate population.
 He also continued his educational pursuits and enrolled in the Marist College program.
-John finally fulfilled his degree requirements and received his Bachelor Degree in Business Administration.
+John finally fulfilled his degree requirements and received his Bachelor's Degree in Business Administration.
 After graduation, John continued to work with the Marist College program and tutored Introduction to Computers and Intermediate Algebra.
 When AIDS became a major concern for prison officials, the Department of Correctional Services canvassed the prisons for inmate volunteers to teach about AIDS awareness.
 John was one of the first five inmate educators certified by Albany’s Health Services Department.

 John continued to pursue the establishment of a Victims Awareness Program and his efforts included an extensive mailing campaign wherein he wrote to virtually everyone connected or involved in Victims Awareness Services and/or any agency that he thought would support his endeavors.
 Finally in December of 1996 John was successful in getting the Green Haven administration to officially recognize victims’ issues and to allow him to establish a Victims Awareness Program.
-In 1997 in what would appear to be a first, John submitted a grant proposal to the Open Society and received an eight thousand dollar grant.
-In 1997 the grant was approved, but as of March 1998 the Department of Correctional Services had not accepted the grant.
-Despite the lack of funding, John managed to continue operating the program.
-Members of MADD and Parents 0f Murdered Children became regular participants.
+In 1997, in what would appear to be a first, John submitted a grant proposal to the Open Society and received an eight thousand dollar grant.
+In 1997 the grant was approved, but as of March 1998 the Department of Correctional Services had not accepted it.
+Undeterred, and despite the lack of funding, John managed to continue operating the program.
+Members of Mothers Against Drunk Driving, (MADD) and Parents of Murdered Children, (POMC) became regular participants.
 The Hon.
 James Cowhey, (Westchester County Supreme Court Judge), Hon.
 Jeffrey Berry, (Orange County Criminal Court), Hon.
 Debra J. Kiedaisch, (Orange County Family Court Judge) also attended the program.
 Additionally, Assemblyman Howard Mills, then ranking minority member of the Corrections Committee expressed an interest and attended the program.

 John MacKenzie's Correctional History (Clinton 1976-Attica 1980)